0xCoeus/PracticePracticePractice/README.md

 # PracticePracticePractice
 handy location for practice code i'd like to save

+feedback -> response

-always in progress
+always in progress :)

----- current to-do ----
+---- CURRENT TO-DO ----

 -Begin python and solidity practice folders

 -organize categorically by subfolder

-feedback -> response